 Adaptive Software Development (ASD) has been proposed by Jim Highsmith, as a technique for building complex software and systems.
-ASD focus on human collaboration and team self-organization.
-The ASD "life cycle" incorporates three phases, speculation, collaboration, and learning.
+The philosophical underpinnings of ASD focus on human collaboration and team self-organization.
+He defines an ASD "life cycle" that incorporates three phases, speculation, collaboration, and learning.

 During speculation, the project is initiated and adaptive cycle planning is conducted.
 Adaptive cycle planning uses project initiation information-the customer's mission statement, project constraints, and basic requirements-to define the set of release cycles that will be required for the project.
+No matter how complete and farsighted the cycle plan, it will invariably change.
+Based on information obtained at the completion of the first cycle, the plan is reviewed and adjusted so that planned work better fits the reality in which an ASD team is working.

 Motivated people use collaboration in a way that multiplies their talent and creative output beyond their absolute numbers.
 This approach is a recurring theme in all agile methods.
 But collaboration is not easy.
-It encompasses communication and teamwork, it also emphasizes on individualism, because individual creativity plays an important role in collaborative thinking.
+It encompasses communication and teamwork, but it also emphasizes individualism, because individual creativity plays an important role in collaborative thinking.
 It is, above all, a matter of trust.
 People working together must trust one another to (1) criticize without animosity, (2) assist without resentment, (3) work as hard as or harder than they do, (4) have the skill set to contribute to the work at hand, and (5) communicate problems or concerns in a way that leads to effective action.

-As members of an ASD team begin to develop the components that are part of an adaptive cycle, the emphasis is on "learning" as much as it is on progress toward a completed cycle.

-Software developers often overestimate their own understanding (of the technology, the process, and the project) and that learning will help them to improve their level of real understanding.
-ASD teams learn in three ways: focus groups, technical reviews, and project postmortems.
+As members of an ASD team begin to develop the components that are part of an adaptive cycle, the emphasis is on "learning" as much as it is on progress toward a completed cycle. software developers often overestimate their own understanding (of the technology, the process, and the project) and that learning will help them to improve their level of real understanding.
+ASD teams learn in three ways: focus groups , technical reviews, , and project postmortems.

 The ASD philosophy has merit regardless of the process model that is used.
-ASD's overall emphasis is on the dynamics of self-organizing teams, interpersonal collaboration, and individual and team learning.
-That yields software project teams that have a much higher likelihood of success.
+ASD's overall emphasis on the dynamics of self-organizing teams, interpersonal collaboration, and individual and team learning yield software project teams that have a much higher likelihood of success.

-3. Dynamic software Development Method(DSDM) :
+3. Dynamic software Development Method(DSDM):

 The Dynamic Systems Development Method is an agile software development approach that "provides a framework for building and maintaining systems which meet tight time constraints through the use of incremental prototyping in a controlled project environment".
+The DSDM philosophy is borrowed from a modified version of the Pareto principle-80 percent of an application can be delivered in 20 percent of the time it would take to deliver the complete application.
 DSDM is an iterative software process in which each iteration follows the 80 percent rule.
 That is, only enough work is required for each increment to facilitate movement to the next increment.
 The remaining detail can be completed later when more business requirements are known or changes have been requested and accommodated.
 The DSDM Consortium is a worldwide group of member companies that collectively take on the role of "keeper" of the method.
 The consortium has defined an agile process model, called the DSDM life cycle that defines three different iterative cycles, preceded by two additional life cycle activities: